Copidosoma floridanum: Soldier's spite behavior

 C. floridanum gain interspecific competitive advantage over other competitors, including Glyptapanteles pallipes and Microplitis demolitor, primarily due to the presence of their soldier caste, whose fitness is limited to the survival of their clonal siblings.
-Uka studied the interspecific competition between C. floridanum male broods and G. pallipes in order to elucidate the defensive strategies of the former group.
+Uka et al. studied the interspecific competition between C. floridanum male broods and G. pallipes in order to elucidate the defensive strategies of the former group.
 The C. floridanum progeny survival rate was greater than that of G. pallipes, regardless of the interval of oviposition.
 C. floridanum gains a competitive advantage through its ability to physiologically suppress or putatively attack its adversaries.
 First off, they secrete a physiologically suppressive factor from in their labial glands as embryos or even in the tissue of the host and steadily supplied to the hemolymph.
 This toxic factor causes damage to G. pallipes larvae and ultimately leads to death.
 More specifically, C. floridanum induces a delay in competitor maturation, along with generating paralysis and weakness (Uki).
 Physical attack, on the other hand, has not been proven to be effective as a means of killing competitors.